 Laura Kuenssberg’s Boris Johnson gaffe was bad – but these are even worse

-The BBC presenter accidentally sent the former PM her notes: cue, cancelled interview.
+The BBC journalist accidentally sent the former PM her notes: cue, cancelled interview.
 And Ryan Coogan has a few confessions of his own…

 Your support helps us to tell the story